-Gordon is facing a one-year suspension for a repeat violation of the league's substance abuse policy.
-He appealed and is waiting for a ruling.
+Gordon (personal) is facing an indefinite suspension for a violation of his reinstatement under the league's substance abuse policy, Tom Pelissero of NFL.com reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|